bradleyturner/bradleyturner.github.io/_posts/2018-11-15-accessible-colors.markdown

 I won't go into all of the details here, but you can check out the presentation I gave on the math and approach [here](https://drive.google.com/file/d/1aVTD3On1uHvmbt_5Okg8OWGd_wvYvvKm/view?usp=sharing).

-Once I got the math figured out I needed to actually put together our system using it.
-There were 3 main questions I needed to answer:
+Next, I used the tool to create our color system. **There were 3 main decisions I needed to make:**
 * How many levels of contrast do we need, and what should those levels be?
 * Which hues do we want to support?
 * How bright do we want the colors to be?

 ### Determining necessary levels of contrast
-To determine how many levels of contrast we needed, I took screenshots across the product and converted them to black and white to understand how many levels we were using at the time.
+To determine how many levels of contrast we needed, I took screenshots across the product and converted them to grayscale.
+This showed me that we were using about 9 levels throughout the product.

 ![Grayscale screenshots of various parts of the product that use color](/assets/images/color-system/product-audit-bw.png)

-I wanted to minimize the number of levels we were using to make the system simpler, so I tested a few options, mocking up screen with those levels in grayscale.
-In the end I determined that 9 levels would be sufficient for all of the UI we were supporting.

 ### Choosing hues
-Over the past few months designs had been wanting to play around with teal, purple, orange, and a few other hues that we didn't have in our current color system.
+Over the previous few months designers had tried using teal, purple, orange, and a few other hues that were not in our current color system.

-Since we only had two official brand colors at the time–blue and yellow–I decided to distribute the other hues around our brand colors on a color circle to make sure they were as different from each other as possible.
+Since we only had two official brand colors at the time–blue and yellow–I decided to distribute the additional hues around our brand colors on a color circle to make sure they were as different from each other as possible.

 ![Color wheel showing hues](/assets/images/color-system/hues.png){:class="add-margin"}

 ### Choosing brightness
-Recalling my initial conversations with the design team that we use color to try to make the product more fun and vibrant to differentiate ourselves from our customers, I first tried to pick the max level of brightness for our system.
+Since we used color to inject some joy and playfulness into our product, I picked the brightest options possible.

-After plugging these colors back into our UI, I quickly realized that had some unintentional consequences.
-Since some colors aren't physically capable of being as bright as others, parts of the UI like the green alert shown below felt like they were unintentionally glowing compared to others.
+Plugging these colors back into our UI surfaced a problem with this approach.
+Since some colors aren't physically capable of being as bright as others, parts of the UI like the green alert shown appeared to glow compared to others.

 ![Color wheel showing hues](/assets/images/color-system/glowing-alert.png){:class="add-margin shadow"}